 Mathematics and Statistical Science

-The need for persons with quantitative skills is increasing dramatically as the world grows more complex.
-Mathematicians and statisticians have employment opportunities in business, industry, government, and teaching.
+The need for people with strong quantitative skills is increasing dramatically as the world grows more complex.
+Mathematicians and statisticians have employment opportunities in business, industry, government, and academia.
 Training in these fields, with their emphasis on problem solving, analysis, and critical thinking, is excellent preparation for graduate programs in engineering, science, business, or law.
-In fact, persons planning careers in almost any field will find their opportunities enhanced by the study of mathematics and statistics.
-The programs are intended to provide students just such enhancement.
-It is generally the case that the person who develops their quantitative skills has increased ability to attack many of the complex problems of society.
-Advances in science, technology, the social sciences, business, industry, and government become more and more dependent on precise analysis and the extraction of information from large quantities of data.
-Environmental problems, for example, require careful analysis by persons (or teams of persons) with skills in mathematics, statistics, and computer science as well as in biology, geology, physics, and many other fields.
+In fact, those planning careers in almost any field will find their opportunities enhanced by the study of mathematics and statistics.
+These programs are intended to provide students just such enhancement.
+Those who develop their quantitative skills have increased ability to attack many of the complex problems of society.
+Advances in science, technology, the social sciences, business, industry, and government have become increasingly dependent on precise analysis and the extraction of information from large quantities of data.
+Environmental problems, for example, require careful analysis by those with skills in mathematics, statistics, and computer science as well as in the natural and social sciences.

 Undergraduate Programs

-Minors are available in both Mathematics and Statistics.
+Minors and certificates are available in both mathematics and statistics.

 Graduate Programs

 Graduate degrees in mathematics include the M.S., M.A.T., and Ph.D. degrees.
 Graduate training in mathematics prepares students for careers in teaching or research and development.
 Employment opportunities include universities, colleges, industries, and government agencies.
 The Ph.D. is generally required for teaching and research at the university level.
 The M.S. qualifies students to teach at junior colleges, some four-year colleges, and for many positions in industry.
-The M.A.T. prepares students for secondary teaching and for some junior college positions.
-A baccalaureate degree in mathematics is generally required for admission to the graduate program; however, many students of science and technology can be admitted to the program with few undergraduate deficiencies.
+The M.A.T. prepares students for secondary teaching and some junior college positions.
+A baccalaureate degree in mathematics is generally required for admission to graduate programs in mathematics; however, students of science and technology may be admitted to the program with a few undergraduate deficiencies.

-In statistics, there is the master of science degree.
+In statistics, there is the M.S. degree.
 Graduate study in statistics is designed for two types of students.
-Students whose undergraduate degrees are in subject matter disciplines will prepare for a career involving the application of statistical methods to their particular area of interest.
+Students whose undergraduate degrees are in subject matter disciplines will prepare for a career involving the application of statistical methods to their area of interest.
 Students with degrees in mathematics, computer science, or similar areas will prepare for a career in data analysis, statistical computing, teaching of introductory-level statistics, or to pursue a Ph.D. degree.
-Graduate certificate programs are also available in both statistical science and data science.

-The M.A.T. in mathematics, M.S. in statistical science, and the certificate in statistical science are offered both on campus and online.
+The M.A.T. in Mathematics, M.S. in Statistical Science, and Graduate Certificate in Statistics are offered both on campus and online.

 Faculty members in the Department of Mathematics and Statistical Science will be happy to answer questions about specific programs and courses.
 Such questions can also be addressed to the department chair.